tkb-github/attested-conjectures/docs/CONTRIBUTING.md

 These are frequently given with single initial when this is enough to find them through search engines.

 ## Year
+As a general rule, do not convert to [Circumcision style](https://archive.org/details/oxfordcompaniont00blac/page/784/) or correct for [secular difference](https://archive.org/details/oxfordcompaniont00blac/page/788/).
+This makes it easier for the user to track down the same book from which a conjecture is taken.
+Where a correction is made for the purpose of establishing priority, document this in Rem.

 ### Ad editores
 Editors are urged to follow the best practice of disclosing a list of _recentiorum commentationes_ or _index philologorum_ and using superscripts after a name in the apparatus when the same critic has made conjectures in different publications.